Quantum field theory measurements for relativistic particles: Introduction

 This renewed focus has been propelled by advances at the intersection of quantum foundations, quantum information, high-energy physics, and gravitational physics.
 Relativistic measurement models now provide the operational backbone for particle detection \cite{QTP3, AHS23}, entanglement in quantum fields \cite{TWPM, PPTM, AnSav25}, Unruh–Hawking phenomena \cite{Unruh76, Dewitt, AnSav12, Mou2, LBHV, AnSav20, ShCa}, and causal information transfer \cite{Sorkin, sl1,sl2, RPM, AnPl, Jubb, SPCB, Oeckl}.
 They clarify long-standing puzzles about state reduction, observer dependence, and the meaning of Bell locality in relativistic settings, while exposing the limits of importing non-relativistic intuitions into QFT.

 Most prior work on relativistic quantum measurements has focused on scalar field models.
 These provide a technically simple setting for developing detector-based measurement schemes and clarifying issues of locality and causality.
 While this approach has been practical, it neglects essential features of realistic quantum fields, such as spin, gauge structure, and internal degrees of freedom.
 To address physically relevant measurement scenarios, it is therefore necessary to move beyond scalar fields and incorporate these internal degrees of freedom.
-They introduce qualitatively new constraints and conceptual challenges that are absent in scalar models.
+They introduce additional constraints and operational features that are not captured by scalar field models.

 In this paper, we analyze the measurements of relativistic particles with degrees of freedom other than translational ones (position and momentum), by considering QFT-type couplings between particles and detector.
 To this end, we employ the Quantum Temporal Probabilities (QTP) approach to quantum measurements\cite{QTP1, QTP2, QTP3}.